 Laboratories should compare their results to the CDC target values as well as to their own peer group (if available).
 The purpose of these comparisons is to show you whether observed differences are local to your laboratory or are also seen by other users of your method.
-For example, if you have a value close to the mean of your peer group but very different from the true value, that probably reflects a problem with the peer group measurement procedure generally rather than with how your laboratory is running the assay.
+For example, if you have a value close to the mean of your peer group but very different from the true value, that probably reflects a problem with the peer group measurement procedure generally rather than with how your laboratory is running it.

-Andy Hoofnagle MD, PhD

-Accuracy Based Working Group
+Andrew N. Hoofnagle, MD, PhD, FCAP Accuracy Based Testing Committee